 WANT TO BE A PEER TUTOR?

-If you are interested in joining the ESS Tutoring Team, you will need to read the Peer Tutor Position Description and submit an application and faculty recommendations(s).
+If you are interested in joining the ESS Tutoring Team, you will need to read the Peer Tutor Position Description and submit an application and faculty recommendation(s).

 After you submit your completed application, and your faculty recommendation(s) are received by ESS, you may be called to schedule a brief interview depending on the demand for tutoring in your specialty areas.
 Otherwise, your application will be kept on file for the remainder of the semester should additional tutors in your specialty areas be needed.